William04A/pispeedtest/README.md

 # π-speedtest
 ### As of the version PiSpeedtest 2.0, the package "beautifulsoup4" is needed in order to use the "check for updates" feature of PiSpeedtest.
+Some users might also ahve to install the "requests" package if it isn´t installed.
 ##### Coming from a tutorial?
 The program has been changed in some ways, see "How to set up" for more information.
 A code for easy measuring of internet speeds using Speedtest.net and Python.
 The module/package used is "speedtest-cli" which can be easy retrived doing:
 ` ` `